 Carrying out a fire risk assessment will determine the number of fire extinguishers needed in a specific location.

-Almost all types of fire extinguishers are judged on their capacity to extinguish test fires.
-This test rating is illustrated on the label on the extinguisher.
 As a general rule, you must have at least one fire extinguisher to cover 2100 square feet.

 Each floor in a building with an area less than or equal to 4300 square feet should have at least two fire extinguishers.